iterative/dvc.org/static/docs/command-reference/get.md

-Provides an easy way to download datasets, intermediate results, ML models, or other files and directories (any <abbr>data artifact</abbr>) tracked in another DVC repository, by downloading them into the current working directory.
+Provides an easy way to download datasets, intermediate results, ML models, or other files and directories (any <abbr>data artifact</abbr>) tracked in another
+<abbr>DVC repository</abbr>, by downloading them into the current working
+directory.

 Note that this command doesn't require an existing DVC project to run in.
 It's a single-purpose command that can be used out of the box after installing DVC.